Monitor Data Center Block Rules and Tune the Rulebase

 report for traffic that matches any of the rules using the

 or create individual reports to monitor each rule.
 In the

 specify the name of each rule you want to include in the report.

-This example uses the names of the six blocking rules designed to
+This example uses the six blocking rules and uses the

 to include information about traffic that matches any of the rules: